 Just when the ride started to become a lot of fun, we spotted the first bar along the river.
 It was just a few meters away from the starting point.
 In total, there were three of them.
 There are some bar owners that throw ropes on the tubers so that they can land near the bar.

-The bar was playing music which we heard already from far away.
+The bar was playing music that we heard already from far away.
 All of us were in the mood to drink some more and enjoy ourselves.

 The bars had an outdoor area with activities like beer pong, soccer, basketball, dancing, volleyball, and many more things to keep the people busy.